-Public financial management is a challenge in particular in times of turbulent economic environment imposed by the COVID-19 pandemic which emerged in 2020, causing not only a health, but also a socio-economic crisis, derailing almost all economies from their pre-crisis growth trajectory.
-There is still great deal of uncertainty worldwide related to the duration and the intensity of this noneconomic shock.
-To mitigate the economic shock triggered by COVID-19 pandemic, the Government responded in a promptly manner by adopting a number of sets of economic measures through targeted and timely support aimed at protecting the liquidity of companies, preserving jobs and ensuring social protection for the unemployed and the vulnerable households.
+Public financial management is a challenge in particular in times of turbulent economic environment imposed by the COVID-19 pandemic which emerged in 2020, causing not only a health, but also a socio-economic crisis, which has been further worsened by the energy crisis and the current war in Ukraine, derailing almost all economies from their pre-crisis growth trajectory.
+There is still great deal of uncertainty worldwide related to the duration and the intensity of this non-economic shock.
+To mitigate the economic shock triggered by COVID-19 pandemic and energy crisis, the Government responded in a promptly manner by adopting a number of sets of economic measures through targeted and timely support aimed at protecting the liquidity of companies, preserving jobs and ensuring social protection for the unemployed and the vulnerable households.
 Coordinated government response helped maintaining the economic flows and preventing even more considerable deterioration of the socio-economic parameters.
 International development partners contributed significantly to making policies with concrete proposals and ensured financial resources for the measures related to coping with the crisis.